 Whether he recognizes the gravitas of his emotions yet or not isn’t of importance right now, but his act is enough to tell us that while he cannot afford her indenture in full, more than anything, he cannot afford to lose her.
 Her freedom is worth more to him than all else and he’ll pay whatever price necessary.

-True north as we know can also be a person, and though Kaz and Inej haven’t fortified this yet, there’s a reliance both Carter and Suman draw on in this episode that’s almost harrowing given the stakes.
+True north as we know can also be a person, and though Kaz and Inej haven’t fortified this yet, there’s a reliance both Carter and Suman draw on in “The Making at the Heart of the World” that’s almost harrowing given the stakes.
 This friendship and partnership they’re solidifying is going to make everything that much more beautiful later.
 It’s the way that they look at each other first before choosing to trust Arken with the detail that there aren’t any landmines.
 It’s a step together.
 It’s the way that we see Kaz looking directly towards Inej once the conductor says they should say their goodbyes now while the volcra are attacking.
 And ultimately, it’s the way that they are so visibly aware of each other.
 This language they speak that no one else can even begin to understand starts to shine through incredibly from this episode.

 So, what’s Jesper’s true north?
 Milo the goat?
 This series really brought in an emotional support goat and it worked.
 I don’t know, I’m second-guessing cats or dogs now—maybe we should all just get goats.
 Maybe this will put an end to all the anxiety so many of us deal with.
 It could work.
 We won’t know if we don’t try.